Xvareon/Dragon-Mounts-Legacy-Tweaked/README.md

 * **Shadow Dragon:** Similar to the Monarch Dragon, but breathes black fire.
 Can be hatched via black glazed terracotta.
 * **Light Dragon:** Shoots storm breath balls.
 Immune to lightning bolts and freezing.
 Can be hatched via white terracotta.
 * **Blood Dragon:** Similar to the Monarch Dragon.
 Can be hatched via redstone.

-### Additional Adjustments

-* **Healing Items:** Added fish items to items that can heal dragons.
-* **Aether Dragons:** Can now be hatched via glowstone blocks.
-* **Hotfeet Ability:** Can now turn wet sponges into sponges and blackstone into magma blocks (inverse of *Hydrostep*).
-* **Dragon Variant Attribute Tweaks:**
-    * All dragons are fire immune.
-    * All dragons have increased health and armor.
-    * All dragons have natural regeneration.
-    * End Dragons and Water Dragons have increased HP.
-    * Ice Dragons and Fire Dragons have increased damage.
-    * Forest Dragons have increased movement speed.
-    * Aether Dragons are unchanged (their `+flight speed` attribute is sufficient).
-    * Nether Dragons are unchanged (their default `+armor` is sufficient).
-    * Ghost Dragons have less HP, but gain armor toughness and arrow immunity.

 ### Dragon Breath Mechanics